-· Mowing on wet grass or steep slopes can cause sliding and loss of control.
+• Mowing on wet grass or steep slopes can cause sliding and loss of control.

-· Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death, or drowning.
+• Wheels dropping over edges, can cause rollovers, which may result in serious injury, death.

-- · Do not mow on slopes when grass is wet. - · Do not mow near drop-offs or near water. - · Do not mow on slopes greater than 15 degrees. - · Reduce speed and use extreme caution on slopes. - · Avoid sudden turns or rapid speed changes.
+- Do not mow on slopes when grass is wet. - Do not mow near drop-offs or near water. - Do not mow on slopes greater than 15 degrees. - Reduce speed and use extreme caution on slopes. - Avoid sudden turns or rapid speed changes. - Pay attention to any increase in incline. - Always avoid sudden starting or stopping on a slope.

-- Use a hand trimmer only near drop-offs, ditches, steep banks, or water.
-This area can be dangerous, see Figure 1. - Progressively greater care is needed as the slope increases. - Always avoid sudden starting or stopping on a slope.
 If tires lose traction, disengage the blades and proceed slowly off the slope. - Avoid sudden starts when mowing uphill.
 Mower may tip backwards. - Be aware that loss of traction may occur going downhill.
 Weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering. - Watch for ditches, holes, rocks, dips, and rises that change the operating angle, as rough terrain could overturn the machine. - Use extreme care with grass catchers or attachments.
-These can change the stability of the machine and cause loss of control. - 1.4.5 Stop the blades when transporting the mower to and from the area to be mowed. - 1.4.6 Never operate the mower with defective guards, shields, or covers.
-Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.7 DO NOT change the engine governor setting or overspend the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.8 Disengage PTO before starting engine. - 1.4.9 Start the engine carefully with feet well away from the blades. - 1.4.10 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.11 Stop engine, wait for all moving parts to stop, and remove key: - Before checking, cleaning, or working on the mower. - After striking a foreign object (inspect mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.
+These can change the stability of the machine and cause loss of control.

+1.4.5 Stop the blades when transporting the mower to and from the area to be mowed.

+1.4.6 Never operate the mower with defective guards, shields, or covers.
+Always have safety shields, guards, switches, and other devices in place and in proper working condition.

+1.4.7 DO NOT change the engine speed governor or

+overspend the engine.
+Operating the engine at excessive speed may increase the hazard of personal injury.

+1.4.8 Disengage the blade before starting engine.

+1.4.9 Start the engine carefully with feet well away from the blades.

+1.4.10 Keep hands, feet, and clothing away from rotating parts while the mower is being operated.

+1.4.11 Stop engine, wait for all moving parts to stop, and remove key:

+- Before checking, cleaning, or working on the mower. - After striking a foreign object (inspect mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages.

-Stop the engine and wait for all moving parts to stop:
+Whenever you leave the mower, stop the engine and wait for all moving parts to stop:

-- Before refueling. - Before dumping the grass catcher. - 1.4.12 The fuel system is provided with a shut-off valve.
-CLOSE VALVE: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.13 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.14 DO NOT mow with the discharge deflector raised, removed, or altered unless there is a grass collection system or mulch kit in place and working properly. - 1.4.15 Be aware of the mower discharge and direct discharge away from others. - 1.4.16 DO NOT operate the mower under the influence of alcohol and/or drugs. - 1.4.17 Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.
+- Before refueling. - Before dumping the grass catcher.

+1.4.12 The fuel system is provided with a shut-off valve.
+CLOSE VALVE:

+- When the machine will not be used for a few days. - During transport to and from the job.

+• When parked inside a building.

+1.4.13 This mower is designed for one operator only.
+Keep all others away from mower during operation.

+1.4.14 Do not mow with the discharge deflector raised, removed, or altered unless there is a grass collection system or mulch kit in place and working properly.

+1.4.15 Be aware of the mower discharge and direct discharge away from others.

+1.4.16 Do not operate the mower under the influence of alcohol or drugs.

+1.4.17 Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.